mapbiomas/training/3_mapbiomas_methodologies/1_lulc_general_map/3_classification_and_improvements/README.md

 ---

-## 3. Generate Training Samples
+## Generate Training Samples

-Create training samples from the stable map and additional manually defined polygons.
-Samples are necessary for model learning.

-### 3.1 Stable Samples
+### Stable Sampling

-Use stratified random sampling to generate a representative set of samples across classes.
+Perform stratified random sampling:

+- **class_values_stable** and **class_points_stable** are created from the user-defined list.
+- Samples are distributed proportionally across classes.
+- Ensures that even rare classes are represented.

 ```javascript
 // Prepare class values and number of points for stratified sampling.